 The Imperial Valley College Financial Aid Office administers an array of Federal and State Financial Aid Programs.
 Imperial Valley College does not participate in the Federal Loan programs, but alternative educational loans are offered by private lenders.
 Institutional and off-campus scholarships are administered by the Imperial Valley College Foundation Office.

 Contact Information for Obtaining Financial Aid Assistance

 Imperial Valley College has a full array of aid programs.
-Some are need based and some are non need based as determined by the information provided and verified on the Free Application for Federal Student Aid or your application to a number of IVC Scholarships.
+Some are need-based and some are non-need-based as determined by the information provided and verified on the Free Application for Federal Student Aid or your application for a number of IVC Scholarships.

 The National Student Loan Data System (NSLDS) is the U.S. Department of Education's central database for student financial aid records.
 Federal loans disbursed to students or parents will be submitted to NSLDS and will be accessible by guaranty agencies, lenders, and institutions determined to be authorized users of the data system.
-Student and parent borrowers can track and manage their federal student loans and grants online at http://www.nslds.ed.gov.
-The secured site displays information on loans and grants, including amounts, outstanding balances and status.
+Student and parent borrowers can track and manage their federal student loans and grants online at NSLDS Student Access.
+The secured site displays information on loans and grants, including amounts, outstanding balances, and status.
 Student and parent borrowers can also find contact information for their loan servicer.